 Please ensure your patient is aware of this before submission of samples for testing.

-We advise patients to book a telephone appointment with a GP between 7-10 days after your sample delivery appointment in order to obtain your results, which enables you to discuss your results in detail with the opportunity to ask questions.
+We advise patients to book a telephone appointment with a GP between around 10 days after your sample delivery appointment in order to obtain your results, which enables you to discuss your results in detail with the opportunity to ask questions.

 Patients are also advised to read the following leaflets below to assist with understanding their results.

-The Andrology service is run on an appointment basis only and patients need to have been issued with a request form prior to calling the laboratory to book a sample delivery appointment.
+The Andrology service is run on an appointment basis only and patients need to have been issued with a request form prior to booking an appointment.
 Any samples received outside these hours and without a pre-booked appointment may be rejected for testing.

 NNUH